wizardofzos/flask-rest-zos/README.md

-# flask01 - A z/OS Python Flask REST API Example
+#  flask-rest-zos - A z/OS Python Flask REST API Example

 Getting this up and runningon your z/OS is a breeze once you have conda installed :)